Chihhao/TTGO_GengarGame/README.md

 ## Features
 * Enter sleep mode if no button pressed in 10 seconds
 * Press button to adjust screen brightness(PWM)
-* two heroes with different difficulty
+* 3 heroes with different difficulty
+* Keep the maximum score in eeprom

 ## Board
 TTGO T-Display V1.1